Girls Just Want to Have Fun: Music video

 Saturday Night Live creator Lorne Michaels, another of Hoffman's clients, agreed to give Lauper free run of his brand new million-dollar digital editing equipment, with which she and her producer created several first-time-ever computer-generated images of Lauper dancing with her buttoned-up lawyer Hoffman, leading the entire cast in a snake-dance through New York streets and ending up in Lauper's bedroom in her home.
 The bedroom scene is an homage to the famous stateroom scene in the Marx Brothers' film A Night at the Opera (1935).

+The music video began receiving airplay on MTV in October 1983.

-"The year 1983 makes a watershed in the history of female-address video.
+"The year 1983 marks a watershed in the history of female-address video.
 It is the year that certain issues and representations began to gain saliency and the textual strategies of female address began to coalesce."
 In the video, Lauper wanted to show in a more fun and light-hearted manner that girls want the same equality and recognition boys had in society.

 Before the song starts, the beginning of her version of "He's So Unusual" plays.

 The music video was directed by Edd Griles.
 The producer was Ken Walz while the cinematographer was Francis Kenny.
 The treatment for the video was co-written by Griles, Walz, and Lauper.
 The video was shot on the Lower East Side of Manhattan in summer 1983 and premiered on television in December 1983.
 The choreography was by a New York dance and music troupe called XXY featuring Mary Ellen Strom, Cyndi Lee and Pierce Turner.

 The music video crossed one billion views on YouTube in January 2022.